mtmorgan/mtmorgan.github.io/_posts/2024-10-29-boogie-woogie-bubble.markdown

 <div id="sketch-boogie-bubble"></div>
 <script src="/assets/p5/libraries/p5.min.js"></script>
-<script type="module" src="/assets/p5/boogie-woogie-bubble.js"></script>
+<script type="module" src="/assets//boogie-woogie/bubble.js"></script>

-The population size N is 10 times larger, and the mutation rate &mu;
-10 times smaller, than in the individual-based simulation.
+The population size N is 2-10 times larger (depending on the width of the display, as a proxy for processor speed), and the mutation rate &mu; 10 times smaller, than in the individual-based simulation.
 The number of generations per frame is increased four-fold to 200, and the frame rate doubled to 24 (200 x 24 = 4800 generations) per second (available CPU may limit the rate of display; this animation is slow on mobile devices).
 As before, 'Segregating' alleles are just the number of alleles in the population at each generation.
 'Replacements' summarize how many times a common allele has been replaced by a new allele.

 ## Notes on representation